Maghnie/docs/developers/mqtt-api/specification.md

 ## Payload format

-The payload format depends on type of the topic published to or subscribed from.
+The payload format depends on the type of the topic published to or subscribed from.
 There are three types of topics on the aedifion.io platform:

 * Timeseries data topics: These topics are used to send and receive timeseries data from buildings.
 They are usually in the form `<load balance group>/<project handle>`
 * Meta data topics: These topics are used to send and receive meta data from buildings.
 They are usually in the form `META/<load balance group>/<project handle>`